 "At Pacific we build people, and along the way they become doctors."

-An exemplary educator, practitioner and leader, Dr. Arthur A. Dugoni served as dean of the dental school from 1978-2006 and is one of the most respected figures in the dental profession.
-He is currently president of the American Dental Association Foundation, the philanthropic branch of the ADA dedicated to improving the oral health of Americans.
+An exemplary educator, practitioner and leader, Dr. Arthur A. Dugoni served as dean of the dental school from 1978 to 2006 and is one of the most respected figures in the dental profession.
 In 2004, he became the first and only person in the United States or Canada to have a dental school named in his honor while holding the position of dean.

 In 1978, he took the helm as dean of the dental school, 30 years following his graduation as valedictorian and student body president of the College of Physicians & Surgeons (forerunner to the University of the Pacific).
 During his 28 years as dean, Dugoni was credited with developing and managing many innovations that have taken the dental school to its current level of national prominence, including the enhancement of the humanistic model of education.
 "At Pacific we build people, and along the way they become doctors," is one of Dugoni's famous mantras.